-As described in Notes 1 and 14 to the financial statements, the County adopted Governmental Accounting Standards Board (GASB) Statement No. 68, Financial Reporting for Pensions - an amendment of GASB Statement No. 27, and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68, effective July 1, 2014.
+As described in Notes 1 and 15 to the financial statements, the County adopted Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, effective July 1, 2017.
 Our opinion is not modified with respect to this matter.